How does artsvest operate?

 What is artsvest Regional?

 artsvest Regional is a smaller, more focused program, available in select regions where artsvest has secured a local funding partner.
 Offered in addition to the national artsvest program, this program focuses on the area of sponsorships, with in-depth sponsorship training, expert mentors to guide with asks, and a matching funds incentive.
-Participating organizations can access a pre-approved amount of matching funds (in the $2500-$5000 range) for any new sponsorships they secure during the program. artsvest Regional is currently offered in Alberta, British Columbia, Saskatchewan, and the City of Toronto.
+Participating organizations can access a pre-approved amount of matching funds (in the $2500-$5000 range) for any new sponsorships they secure during the program. artsvest Regional is currently offered in Alberta, British Columbia, Saskatchewan, Ontario and the city of Toronto.

 How can I get artsvest regional in my community?